Rumpunzel/rpg-thingy/characters/talents/fight.md

 When defending with Vigor against multiple opponents, roll an additional die for each opponent attacking you.

 ---

+### Cutthroat

+When attacking, roll an additional die for each opponent defending against you.

 ### Pack Tactics